You simply can't have a bad meal in Anguilla. Most restaurants over-deliver on all three key dining aspects, five-star food, service and atmosphere.

 See Yuki gingerly bitting the corner of the sizzling hot Johnny Cake in the photo to the right?

-But boy, was it worth it.
+But boy, is it worth it.

 After all, you know what they say...